Pombo Musical: Composition

 The record was produced by Vives under the executive production of his wife, Claudia Elena Vasquez.
 The recording of Pombo Musical took two years in four music studios in Colombia.
 The album comprises songs from a variety of Colombian folk genres like vallenato, bambuco, joropo and cumbia.
 Some songs mix genres such as Latin pop and pop rock.
 Opening track, "El Modelo Alfabético" ("The Model Alphabetical"), is a rock-stylized cumbia and vallenato song performed by Vives, the Dúo Huellas, Eduardo Arias and Karl Troller, about being a real gentleman, such as having good manners, and also teaches the alphabet to children.
 "El Renacuajo Paseador" ("The Tadpole Walker"), is a bambuco song performed by Andrea Echeverri, Lucia Pulido, Iván Benavides, Carlos Ivan Medina, Bernardo Velasco, Ernesto Ocampo, Dúo Huellas, Fundación Batuta Chorus, and Vives.
 It tells the story about a tadpole named "Rin Rin", that left his home without the approval of his mother "Rana" ("Frog"), and subsequently dies when he hides in the mouth of a duck.
 In this song, Echeverri added additional lines to it.
 Juanes performs on "El Gato Bandido" ("The Bandit Cat"), a pop rock song about a cat that rebels against his family and leaves home, discovering that things are not easy by yourself, and returns feeling repentant.
 Aterciopelados performs on "Mirringa Mirronga", which is about a feline mega-party.

 "El Robanidos" ("The Rob-nests") is a tropipop song performed by Fonseca, Dúo Huellas and the Fundación Batuta Chorus, about a kid that robs a nest and is then eaten by a black cat.
 Verónica Orozco performs on "Pastorcita" ("Little Shepherdess"), a rock song that tells the story of a little shepherdess that loses her sheep and then finds them.
 "El Coche" ("The Car"), performed by Distrito Especial, is about a car that impresses all the people who see it.
 Lucia Polido performs on "Dios y el Alma" ("God and the Soul"), a joropo song about Pombo's personal perception about the soul.
 "Juan Chunguero" is about the bagpiper Chunguero, who after angering many people falls in love with a shepherdess.

 "Simón el Bobito" ("Simón the Little Fool") is performed by Santiago Cruz and H2 El Guajiro, done in the tradition of a popular English nursery rhyme that tells the life of a child called Simon.
-"El Niño y la Mariposa" ("The Kid and the Butterfly"), performed by Adriana Lucia and Dúo Huellas, is about a butterfly that asks a child not to mistreat her.
+"El Niño y la Mariposa" ("The Kid and the Butterfly"), performed by Adriana Lucía and Dúo Huellas, is about a butterfly that asks a child not to mistreat her.
 "La Pobre Viejecita" ("The Little Poor Old Woman") is a bambuco song performed by both Vives and his brother, telling the story of an unhappy old woman who dies alone.
 "La Tia Pasitrote" ("The Pasitrote Aunt") is a funk rock song performed by Ilona about the adventures of a crazy aunt.
 Julio Navas performs the album closer, "Juan Matachín", about the widespread fear put upon by the titular General.